RatanRSur/ansible-role-pantheon/README.md

 1. Default setup:
 Install the role from galaxy
 ```
-ansible-galaxy install pegasyseng.pantheon
+ansible-galaxy install hyperledger.besu
 ```

 Create a requirements.yml with the following:
-Replace `x.y.z` below with the version you would like to use from the Pantheon [solutions](https://pegasys.tech/solutions/) page
+Replace `x.y.z` below with the version you would like to use from the Besu [solutions](https://pegasys.tech/solutions/) page
 ```
 ---
 - hosts: localhost